SamsherSidhu/Simulation-and-Modeling/README.md

 # Simulation-and-Modeling
 This GitHub repository is a collection of 8 projects for a computer engineering simulations class, designed to explore different aspects of physics, mathematics, and computer science.
+The project numbers are linked to the names as follows:
 1. Ball Bouncing
 2. Gravitational Physics
 3. Planetary Orbits